Last Updated on

 In the north of Italy, Verona is one of the richest cities in Roman remains.
 These include the Porta Borsari, a city gate at the beginning of the decumanus maximus; the Porta Leoni, only half of which remains, attached to a later building; the Arco dei Gavi, dismantled in the Napoleonic period and rebuilt next to Castelvecchio in the 1930s; the Ponte Pietra; the Roman theatre, excavated in the mid-19th century and restored for use in spectacles; and the Amphitheatre Arena, the second-largest after the Colosseum in Rome (originally a wall of three orders surrounded it, but this collapsed in an earthquake in the 12th century).

-Despite all the history which can be found in Verona, it is still best know for someone who never once visited: William Shakespeare.
+Despite all the history which can be found in Verona, it is still best known for someone who never once visited: William Shakespeare.

 The story of Romeo and Juliette still is a huge draw for the city.
 The House of Juliette is a tourist attraction run by the city and there is a bronze statue of Juliette in the courtyard of the house underneath a balcony.